 Excelling academically at a private university is no small feat.
 Yet students from St. Edward’s University stand out when they apply for prestigious scholarships, fellowships and graduate schools.
 These programs provide a unique inside look at a particular field or area of research — and an opportunity to earn an allowance for living expenses, study abroad or research.

 Ronald E. McNair Scholars Program

 For undergraduate students challenged by financial, social or other obstacles that may prevent them from pursuing doctoral degrees, the Ronald E. McNair Scholars Program opens up new opportunities.
 McNair Scholars at St. Edward’s have gone on to graduate studies at Stanford and Columbia universities, Harvard Divinity School and the University of Texas Health Science Center at Houston, among others.
 Students in the McNair Scholars Program show strong academic potential, a commitment to postgraduate study and a passion for rigorous research.

 What are the benefits of the McNair Scholars Program?

-Guidance from a faculty mentor who provides advice, research direction and an introduction into the academic profession
+- Guidance from a faculty mentor who provides advice, research direction and an introduction into the academic profession

-Presentation of your research at national conferences and in a St. Edward’s faculty blind-reviewed research journal
+- Presentation of your research at national conferences and in a St. Edward’s faculty blind-reviewed research journal

-Individual assistance in preparing graduate school applications
+- Individual assistance in preparing graduate school applications

-Seminars that provide insights into being a graduate student and help get you ready for graduate studies
+- Seminars that provide insights into being a graduate student and help get you ready for graduate studies

 - Fully funded GRE test preparation

-Visits to graduate schools
+- Visits to graduate schools

-Application fee waivers from participating graduate schools
+- Application fee waivers from participating graduate schools

 McNair Scholars may be eligible for Summer Research Internships, which include:

 - An eight-week stipend of up to $2,800

 - Paid room and board on campus

 - Three semester hours of tuition-free credit

 - An opportunity to present your research at the St. Edward’s University McNair Research Symposium

 With opportunities ranging from teaching English abroad to conducting neuroscience research, high achieving students can explore their passions through fellowship programs offered by private foundations and government agencies.
 Fellowships are available in a range of disciplines such as humanities, natural sciences, mathematics, law, finance and many others.